2024 Year-End Tax Planning Strategies to Consider

 To itemize deductions such as medical and dental expenses, deductible taxes, charitable contributions and mortgage interest, your expenses in each category must be higher than a certain percentage of your AGI.

-In 2023, for example, medical expenses must equal at least 7.5% of your AGI in order for you to take the itemized deduction.
+In 2024, for example, for most taxpayers, medical expenses must equal at least 10% of your AGI in order for you to take the itemized deduction.
+If you or your spouse is 65 or older, the threshold for deducting medical expenses is 7.5% of AGI through 2026.

 Spend Any Remaining FSA Funds